neuraptic/nexusml/docs/quickstart.md

 ### Auth0 (Optional)

-> ⚠️ **Warning:** While Auth0 is optional when running NexusML in single-tenant, single-client mode, it is highly
+> ⚠️ **Warning:** While Auth0 is optional when running NexusML in single-tenant mode, it is highly recommended to
-> recommended to set up Auth0 in production environments for security reasons.
+> set up Auth0 in production environments for security reasons.

 NexusML uses [Auth0](https://auth0.com/) for authentication, ensuring secure login and access management.
 To set up Auth0 for NexusML, please refer to the instructions in [auth0.md](auth0.md).
 After setting up Auth0, you will need to